syncfusion-content/uwp-docs/uwp/Localization.md

 You can create .resw files for any language by following steps,

-N> You can get the default resource files of all Syncfusion&reg; UWP libraries from [GitHub](https://github.com/syncfusion/uwp-controls-localization-resource-files).
+N> You can get the default resource files of all Syncfusion UWP libraries from [GitHub](https://github.com/syncfusion/uwp-controls-localization-resource-files).

 1) Right click your project and add new folder named `Resources`.